awoie/vp-token-spec/README.md

 Verifiable credential objects can be exchanged between OP and RP enveloped in JWT claims in ID tokens or userinfo responses.

-This specification introduces the following JWT claims for that purpose:
+This specification introduces the following JWT claim for that purpose:

-- `verifiable_credentials`:  A claim whose value is a verifiable credentials container object as defined above.

 - `verifiable_presentations`:  A claim whose value is a verifiable presentations container object as defined above.

-These claims can be added to ID Tokens, Userinfo responses as well as Access Tokens and Introspection response.
-They MAY also be included as aggregated or distributed claims (see Section 5.6.2 of the OpenID Connect specification [OpenID]).
+This claim can be added to ID Tokens, Userinfo responses as well as Access Tokens and Introspection response.
+It MAY also be included as aggregated or distributed claims (see Section 5.6.2 of the OpenID Connect specification [OpenID]).

-Note that above claims have to be distinguished from `vp` or `vc` claims as defined in [JWT proof format](https://www.w3.org/TR/vc-data-model/#json-web-token). `vp` or `vc` claims contain those parts of the standard verifiable credentials and verifiable presentations where no explicit encoding rules for JWT exist.
+Note that above claim has to be distinguished from `vp` or `vc` claims as defined in [JWT proof format](https://www.w3.org/TR/vc-data-model/#json-web-token). `vp` or `vc` claims contain those parts of the standard verifiable credentials and verifiable presentations where no explicit encoding rules for JWT exist.
 They are used as part of a verifiable credential or presentation in JWT format.
 They are not meant to include complete verifiable credentials or verifiable presentations objects which is the purpose of the claims defined in this specification.

 ## New Tokens extention

-This specifications introduces the following new tokens:
+This specifications introduces the following new token:

-* VC Token: a token containing a verifiable credentials container as defined above.
-Such a token is provided to the RP in addition to an `id_token` in the `vc_token` parameter.
 * VP Token: a token containing a verifiable presentations container as defined above.
 Such a token is provided to the RP in addition to an `id_token` in the `vp_token` parameter.

-`vp_token` and/or `vc_token` are provided in the same response as the `id_token`.
+`vp_token` is provided in the same response as the `id_token`.
 Depending on the response type, this can be either the authentication response or the token response.
 Authentication event information is conveyed via the id token while it's up to the RP to determine what (additional) claims are allocated to `id_token` and `vp_token`, respectively, via the `claims` parameter.

-If the `vp_token` or `vc_token` is returned in the frontchannel, a hash of the respective token MUST be included in `id_token`.
+If the `vp_token` is returned in the frontchannel, a hash of the respective token MUST be included in `id_token`.

 `vp_hash`
 OPTIONAL.
 Hash value of `vp_token` that represents the W3C VP.
 Its value is the base64url encoding of the left-most half of the hash of the octets of the ASCII representation of the `vp_token` value, where the hash algorithm used is the hash algorithm used in the alg Header Parameter of the ID Token's JOSE Header.
 For instance, if the alg is RS256, hash the vp_token value with SHA-256, then take the left-most 128 bits and base64url encode them.
 The `vp_hash` value is a case sensitive string.

-`vc_hash`
-OPTIONAL.
-Hash value of `vc_token` that represents the W3C VC.
-Its value is the base64url encoding of the left-most half of the hash of the octets of the ASCII representation of the `vc_token` value, where the hash algorithm used is the hash algorithm used in the alg Header Parameter of the ID Token's JOSE Header.
-For instance, if the alg is RS256, hash the `vc_token` value with SHA-256, then take the left-most 128 bits and base64url encode them.
-The `vc_hash` value is a case sensitive string.

 ## Requesting W3C Verifiable Credential Objects